rosell-dk/webp-convert/docs/converters.md

 # The webp converters

 ## The converters at a glance
+When it comes to webp conversion, there is actually only one library in town: *libwebp* from Google.
+All conversion methods below ultimately uses that very same library for conversion.
+This means that it does not matter much, which conversion method you use.
+Whatever works.
+There is however one thing to take note of, if you set *quality* to *auto*, and your system cannot determine the quality of the source (this requires imagick or gmagick), and you do not have access to install those, then the only way to get quality-detection is to connect to a *wpc* cloud converter.
+However, with *cwebp*, you can specify the desired reduction (the *size-in-percent* option) - at the cost of doubling the conversion time.
+Read more about those considerations in the API.

+Speed-wise, there is not much difference. *cweb* is the fastest (with method=3). *gd* is right behind, merely 3% slower than *cwebp*. *gmagick* are third place, ~8% slower than *cwebp*. *imagick* comes in ~22% slower than *cwebp*. *ewww* depends very much on your servers upload speed.
+On my digital ocean droplet, it is ~70% slower than *cwebp* (surprisingly fast, actually).

 [`cwebp`](#cwebp) works by executing the *cwebp* binary from Google, which is build upon the *libwebp* (also from Google).
 That library is actually the only library in town for generating webp images, which means that the other conversion methods ultimately uses that very same library.
 Which again means that the results using the different methods are very similar.
 However, with *cwebp*, we have more parameters to tweak than with the rest.
 We for example have the *method* option, which controls the trade off between encoding speed and the compressed file size and quality.
 Setting this to max, we can squeeze the images a few percent extra - without loosing quality (the converter is still pretty fast, so in most cases it is probably worth it).
-Unfortunately, *cwebp* (unlike *gmagick*) does not have a way to automatically use same quality for the converted image as was used for the source image.
-If you set the quality option to "auto", our library will try to detect the quality with Imagick and Gmagick, but if this fails, the fallback quality will be used.
-The effect is that a jpeg image with low quality (say 50) will be converted with higher quality (say 75).
-Converting a q=50 to a q=50 would typically result in a 60% reduction.
-But converting it to q=75 will only result in a ~45% reduction.
-Converting q=30 to q=75 only gives ~25% reduction.
-But I guess it is a rare case having jpeg images in q<50.

 Of course, as we here have to call a binary directly, *cwebp* requires the *exec* function to be enabled, and that the webserver user is allowed to execute the `cwebp` binary (either at known system locations, or one of the precompiled binaries, that comes with this library).